goochjs/amqp-python-go/README.md

 Publish one hundred non-persistent messages to a topic (broker or load balancer available on localhost:5672)

-    python3 message_producer.py -t topic_name -m 100 -v
+    python3 message_producer.py -t some_topic -m 100 -v

-Publish one hundred persistent messages to a queue where the broker or load balancer is on a remote machine
+Publish one hundred persistent messages to a queue where the broker (or load balancer) is on a remote machine

-    python3 message_producer.py -b 127.0.1.2:5672 -q queue_name -m 100 -vp
+    python3 message_producer.py -b 127.0.1.2:5672 -q some_queue -m 100 -vp

 ### Receiver

 Listen for 100 messages on a topic (via localhost:5672)

-    python3 message_receiver.py -t topic_name -m 100 -v
+    python3 message_receiver.py -t some_topic -m 100 -v

 Listen indefinitely to a queue (via localhost:5672)

-    python3 message_receiver.py -q queue_name -m 0 -v
+    python3 message_receiver.py -q some_queue -m 0 -v

 ## Docker

-Also provided are Dockerfiles for the client scripts.
-These include the installation of the necessary [qpid-proton](https://qpid.apache.org/proton/index.html) and [qpid-electron](https://godoc.org/qpid.apache.org/electron) lbraries.
+Also provided are Dockerfiles for a standalone ActiveMQ service and the client scripts.
+The latter include the installation of the necessary [qpid-proton](https://qpid.apache.org/proton/index.html) and [qpid-electron](https://godoc.org/qpid.apache.org/electron) lbraries.

+### ActiveMQ

+From the project root directory...

+    docker-compose up activemq

+This will create and run a container called `activemq_1`.

 ### python-message-receiver